Sustainability at Manila Water

 Nothing has come to our attention to suggest that the Report does not meet the requirements related to the Principle of Responsiveness.

-The Report brings out the Company’s responses to identified material topics and significant issues which have arisen during the reporting period through disclosures on strategies, management approach and dedicated ‘Special Reports’.
-Further the Report also brings out its non-financial performance related to its material topics through selected GRI Topic Specific Standards.
+Responses to identified material topics and significant issues which have arisen during the reporting period are addressed through disclosures on strategies, management approach and dedicated ‘Special Reports’.
+Further, the Report also brings out its non-financial performance related to its material topics through selected GRI Topic-Specific Standards and Sustainability Accounting Standards Board (SASB) disclosures.
 The Report considers the risks, opportunities and outcomes associated with significant stakeholders and the external environment, and brings out the implications and mitigation mechanisms deployed by the Company to maintain its ability to create value on the long term.
+The Report may further strengthen on this Principle in future reporting periods by bringing out the long- and medium-term targets towards value creation related to its identified material topics.

 The accuracy and comparability of information presented in the report, as well as the quality of underlying data management systems.